 - Blue was for carpenters and technical operators, including electricians

 - Grey was worn by site visitors, or those who forgot or misplaced their hard hat (unless a bright pink hat was worn as a semi-punishment).

 Forget those seven colours.
 Now, there are only a simplified four colours to remember, which should make it easier for everyone.

 What will companies do with all of the old hard hats?
-And - most pressingly - will Bob the Builder have to replace his yellow hat with a white one?
+And - most pressingly - can Bob the Builder be fined for wearing his yellow hat instead of a white one?

 Where can I get hard hats with my logo printed on?